moondance-labs/tanssi-docs/builders/manage/index.md

 template: index-page.html
 ---

-# Managing Your Tanssi-Powered Networks
+# Managing Your Tanssi-Powered Network

 The Tanssi dApp and the Developer Portal serve different purposes when managing your , offering unique benefits tailored to your needs: